isomerpages/singhealth-gkps/_resources-and-tools/Submitted Resources and Tools.md

 4. SingHealth Patient Advocacy Plain English Glossary (mapped to Strategic Objective 4 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/plainenglishglossary/)
 5. Asia-Pacific Patient and Family Engagement Consensus Report (mapped to Strategic Objective 4 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/patientfamilyconsensus/)
 6. Healthcare Improvement Toolkit (mapped to Strategic Objective 5 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/improvementtoolkit/)
+7. Prevalence of burnout among healthcare professionals in Singapore (mapped to Strategic Objective 5 of GPSAP 2021-2030)
-7. Patient Safety Engagement Report (mapped to Strategic Objectives 1 and 6 of GPSAP 2021-2030) [more]( /resources-and-tools/tools-and-resources/paser)
+8. Patient Safety Engagement Report (mapped to Strategic Objectives 1 and 6 of GPSAP 2021-2030) [more]( /resources-and-tools/tools-and-resources/paser)